streetmix/streetmix/docs/docs/community.md

 Our [code repository is on GitHub](https://github.com/streetmix/streetmix).
 Most development-related conversations happen here.
 You can file bug reports or feature requests on the [issues page](https://github.com/streetmix/streetmix/issues).

+## Mastodon {#contact-mastodon}

+You can reach us on Mastodon at [@streetmix@urbanists.social](https://urbanists.social/@streetmix).

 ## Twitter {#contact-twitter}

 You can reach us on Twitter at [@streetmix](https://twitter.com/streetmix).

 ## E-mail {#contact-email}

-For business inquiries, or to report code of conduct violations, email us at <hello@streetmix.net>. _This is not a customer support e-mail address_.
+For business inquiries, or to report code of conduct violations, email us at hello@streetmix.net. _This is not a customer support e-mail address_.